 Closed captions can boost video and YouTube SEO and improve user experience.
 Captions also make videos accessible to a broader audience.
 Now that you know the benefits of closed captions, let’s discuss a few ways you can caption YouTube videos.

 YouTube’s Automatic Captions

 Have you ever watched a seemingly innocuous video with YouTube’s automatic captions?
-If not, go check it out.

 - Go to your Video Manager, select your correct video, then click Edit > Subtitles and CC.

 - Click on the caption track you wish to edit.

 - Edit the text and save changes.
 (Note: You can edit timecodes the same way.)